-Rescuers comb concrete and steel after bridge collapse
+Death toll hits 39 in Italy bridge collapse; blame begins

 The 1967 bridge, considered innovative in its time for its use of concrete around its cables, was long due for an upgrade, especially since the structure was more heavily trafficked than its designers had envisioned.

-While the collapse’s cause is yet to be determined, political bickering moved into high gear.

-Italy’s minister of transportation and infrastructure, Danilo Toninelli, from the populist 5-Star Movement, threatened in a Facebook post that the state, if necessary, would take direct control of the highway agency if it couldn’t properly care for roads and bridge.
+Transport and Infrastructure Danilo Toninelli, also from the populist 5-Star Movement, threatened in a Facebook post that the state, if necessary, would take direct control of the highway contractor responsible for the bridge if it couldn’t properly care for it.

-State radio reported Wednesday that some 5-Star lawmakers in 2013 had questioned the wisdom of an ambitious and expensive infrastructure overhaul program as possibly wasteful, but that a post about that on the Movement’s site was removed on Tuesday after the bridge’s collapse.
+State radio reported Wednesday that some 5-Star lawmakers in 2013 had questioned the wisdom of an ambitious, expensive infrastructure highway overhaul program as possibly wasteful, but that a post about that on the Movement’s site was removed Tuesday after the bridge’s collapse.

-Within hours after the collapse, Salvini was vowing not to let European Union spending strictures on Italy, which is laden with public debt, stop any effort to make the country’s infrastructure safe.
+Just hours after the collapse, Salvini also was trying to shift the blame away from Italy’s new populist government, vowing not to let European Union spending strictures on Italy, which is laden with public debt, stop any effort to make the country’s infrastructure safe.

-Genoa is a flood-prone city, and officials were warning that the debris from the collapse must be removed as soon as possible.
-Some of the wreckage landed in a dry riverbed that could flood when the rainy season resumes in a few weeks.
+D’Emilio reported from Rome.
+Simone Somekh in Rome, Colleen Barry in Milan and Danica Kirka in London contributed.